1 The beginning of the gospel of Messiah Yeshua, the Son of Elohim,

 37 And He suffered no man to follow Him, save Peter and James, and John the brother of James.

-38 And He came to the house of the ruler of the synagogue, and saw the tumult, and them that wept and wailed greatly.
+38 So He came to the house of the ruler of the synagogue, and saw the tumult, and them that wept and wailed greatly.

-39 And when he came in, He said unto them: Why do you all make this ado, and weep?
+39 When He came in He said unto them: Why do you all make this ado, and weep?
 The damsel is not dead, but sleeps.

 40 And they laughed Him to scorn.
 But when He had put them all out, He took the father and the mother of the damsel, and them that were with Him, and entered in where the damsel was lying.

 41 And He took the damsel by the hand, and said unto her: Talitha cumi! (which is being interpreted), Damsel, I say unto you; arise!